adam-back/Philosophize/README.md

 **Postgres**

 1. Start PostgreSQL.
+It should be available in a terminal window when you type `psql`.
-1. Create database with the name wikiDB.
+1. `CREATE DATABASE wikidb;`.
 1. Change the password in the `config.js` file in the root directory to match your default database's password.

 **Server**